New Lawsuit Claims Lordstown Motors, DiamondPeak Execs Cashed in on Fraud

 According to court papers, “defendants engaged in a scheme to deceive the market and a course of conduct that artificially inflated the prices of Lordstown common stock.”

-Moreover, the lawsuit alleges that executives of the company unloaded their personal stock at when it stood at “artificially inflated” prices.
+Moreover, the lawsuit alleges that executives of the company unloaded their personal stock when it stood at “artificially inflated” prices.

 “With the price of Lordstown Class A common stock artificially inflated based on defendant’s false but positive statements, certain Lordstown senior executives and directors cashed in, selling more than 1.5 million of their personally held shares of Lordstown common stock as fraud-inflated prices reaping almost $27 million,” the complaint says.